Skip to main content

 Instead of a one-size-fits-all solution, courses designed with UDL offer flexibility so that students can customise and adjust their learning experience to meet individual needs.
 This is important because:

 While some enjoy reading a text, others are motivated by listening to a podcast.
 While some learn by doing, others are stimulated by visual representation of ideas.
-Their needs vary depending on goals and purpose.
+Their needs vary depending on goals, purpose, and neurotype.

 While some prefer to complete tasks manually with pen and paper, others engage with learning materials via their laptop or smartphone.
 Their needs vary depending on access and capability.